robfalken/permissionable/README.md

 # permissionable
 ## Installation

 Permissionable is distributed as a gem.
-To install it, just drop line in your Gemfile:
+To install, just add this line to your Gemfile:
 `gem 'permissionable', '~> 0.1.1'`